 “What of it?”
 Master Itana replied.
 The duha could not see them, but it could hear as all held their breath.

 “Overseeing a duha means owning its contracts.
-I’ll pay for it.
+I’ll pay for them.
 Will you accept seven platinum plates?
-I warn you, either take it now or you will take nothing.”
+I warn you, either take it now, or you will take nothing.”